Graded strength of comparative illusions is explained by Bayesian inference: General Discussion

-In addition, a remaining puzzle is that acceptability was better predicted by the \textsc{mean} linking function compared to \textsc{max}.
-We think this finding might offer an opportunity for theoretical innovation, since noisy-channel as currently formulated makes no clear prediction about how multiple candidate interpretations might influence acceptability measures.
-Our results suggest that the comparative illusion triggers multiple salient interpretations, which collectively influence the acceptability judgment task.
-If so, the details of this mental process, and its relationship to comprehension more generally, remain to be understood.
-For example, it is possible that tasks that force commitment to a single interpretation (e.g., comprehension question or sentence correction tasks) may trigger greater inhibition of less probable alternatives than in the acceptability task, which does not require disambiguation.
-Alternatively, the difference may arise from limitations of our approximation of the posterior probability: a \textit{post hoc} analysis shows that for many CI stimuli in Experiment 2, the alternatives with the highest posterior probability calculated through Eq.~\ref{eq:posterior-approx} had the ``double comparison'' meaning, even though the empirical frequency of that meaning category is low (Fig.~\ref{fig:exp2-qualitative}).
-This could be because the noise model (Eq.~\ref{eq:likelihood}) assigns a high likelihood for the ``double comparison'' interpretation transforming to the CI stimuli (i.e., a deletion of \textit{more} in the adverbial position), making it the highest noise likelihood among all edits.
-This high noise likelihood was not tamed by the prior probabilities from either statistical language model, thus driving up the posterior probability proportionally.
+A remaining puzzle is that acceptability was better predicted by the \textsc{mean} linking function compared to \textsc{max}.
+We discuss several implications here. \textit{First}, although we have tentatively interpreted the superiority of the \textsc{mean} linking function to suggest that multiple alternatives are considered simultaneously \parencite[consistent with parallel processing views of sentence processing][]{altmann1998ambiguity,mcclelland1989sentence,mcrae2013constraint,Rasmussen2018-tq,hahn2022resource}, we cannot rule out the possibility that comprehenders instead sample single interpretations probabilistically, since this would have a similar aggregate effect on our measurements.
+We leave this question to future research. \textit{Second}, our theory leaves unspecified the fine-grained temporal dynamics by which alternative interpretations are considered, weighed, and accepted or rejected.
+These dynamics may not be amenable to theorizing at the computational level, and likely require algorithmic-level commitments about the underlying process. \textit{Third}, the difference between \textsc{mean} and \textsc{max} may arise from limitations of our approximation of the posterior probability: a \textit{post hoc} analysis shows that for many CI stimuli in Experiment 2, the alternatives with the highest posterior probability calculated through Eq.~\ref{eq:posterior-approx} had the ``double comparison'' meaning, even though the empirical frequency of that meaning category is low (Fig.~\ref{fig:exp2-qualitative}).
+This could be because the noise model (Eq.~\ref{eq:likelihood}) assigns a high likelihood for the ``double comparison'' interpretation (i.e., a deletion of \textit{more} in the adverbial position), making it the highest noise likelihood among all edits.
+This high noise likelihood in turn drove up the prior probabilities assigned by the statistical language models.
 If this explanation is on the right track, we would expect that a more sophisticated noise model could improve the fit of the \textsc{max} link.
-So far, since the superiority of the \textsc{mean} link has been replicated for both OPT and GPT-2 Small across two independent datasets, current evidence favors the first explanation over the second one.
-In other words, the superiority of the \textsc{mean} linking function to predict acceptability supports that multiple alternatives affect noisy-channel inference of CI sentences during the acceptability judgment task.
-This aligns with a parallel probabilistic processing account of sentence processing \parencite{altmann1998ambiguity,mcclelland1989sentence,mcrae2013constraint,Rasmussen2018-tq,hahn2022resource}.
+Future studies should delineate more mathematically precise and cognitively legitimate linking functions between posterior probabilities of alternatives and behavioral/neural measurements of noisy-channel processing.